portellam/Easy-Launch-INI-Switcher/.gitea/README.md

 This software is FREE.
 If you paid for it, demand a refund.

-The defined `launch.ini` config permutations (database files) have NOT been peer reviewed.
-However, the default permutations should work as intended.

 This software expects dependencies to exist and be found in expected directories.
 If a dependency cannot be found (does not exist, is in an invalid path, or is mismatched), this may lead to FAILURE or UNEXPECTED BEHAVIOR of the software.

-Unauthorized modifications to configuration files may lead to UNEXPECTED BEHAVIOR.
-Please use caution when making changes.

 ## [3.
 Documentation](../LAUNCH-INI-README.md)
 Includes [how to information](../LAUNCH-INI-README.md#1-how-to-make-a-launchini), *questions, downloads,* and *more.*